-Protests Iraq War by Refusing to Stand for “God Bless America”
+Protests Iraq War by Sitting for “God Bless America”

 In his prime, Carlos Delgado swung a hefty bat and clobbered balls with authority.
 He was also a long standing opponent of American navy presence around the Puerto Rican island of Vieques, and chose to protest the issue in 2004 along with the Iraq war by not standing for “God Bless America” during the 7th inning stretch.
 Delgado became the target of booing, especially when the Toronto Blue Jays stopped in New York.